-Imagine you just bought some proxy IPs from one of the best proxy providers out there for web scraping, to access geo-restricted content, or any other purpose.
+Imagine you just bought some proxy IPs from one of the best proxy providers out there for web scraping, accessing geo-restricted content, or any other purpose.
 However, you’re curious if the proxy works correctly according to your preferred location with acceptable speed and lack of downtime.

 Well, this is where you need to test your proxies before getting them to use to avoid later disappointments.
 So how to test your proxies is what precisely you will discover in this article.